 Among the strangest but most important objects created by the Inuit are the Inuksuit.
 The term Inuksuk (the singular of Inuksuit) means: "to act in the capacity of a human."
-It is an extension of Inuk, meaning "a human being" and refers to the ancient stone figures of the Arctic, which were placed in the land by the ancestors of the Inuit, while others, according to legend, were placed there even before the Inuit arrived between 5000 and 4300 years ago.
+It is an extension of Inuk, meaning "a human being."
+It refers to the ancient stone figures of the Arctic, which were placed in the land by the ancestors of the Inuit, while others, according to legend, were placed there before the Inuit ever arrived.